Coronavirus: What's happening in Canada and around the world on Feb. 7

 What's happening around the world

-As of Sunday, more than 105.9 million cases of COVID-19 had been reported worldwide, with more than 58.9 million of those considered recovered or resolved, according to a tracking tool maintained by Johns Hopkins University.
-The global death toll stood at more than 2.3 million.
+As of Monday evening, nearly 397 million cases of COVID-19 had been reported worldwide, according to Johns Hopkins University's coronavirus tracking tool.
+The reported global death toll stood at more than 5.7 million.

 In the Asia-Pacific region, authorities in China's southwestern city of Baise ordered residents to stay at home from Monday and avoid unnecessary travel as they enforced curbs that are among the toughest in the nation's tool box to fight rising local infections of COVID-19.